Skip to main content

 Wire Protocol

-The Gateway and Client communicate over WebSocket using JSON messages.
+The Gateway and Client communicate over WebSocket using encoded messages.
 For complete message type definitions and serialization format details, see the Protocol Specification.